1. Introduction

 1. Click on the primary asset Department.

-2. Click on icon Menuto display the context menu of the asset.
+2. Click on the icon Menuto display the context menu of the asset.

 3. Click on Edit impacts.